A Heyting Algebra on Dyck Paths of Type $A$ and $B$: Preliminaries

 then $\LL$ is \alert{distributive}.
 The following theorem states the connection between distributive lattices and Heyting algebras.

 \begin{theorem}[\cite{blyth05lattices}*{Theorem~7.10}] Every Heyting algebra is distributive.
 Conversely, every finite distributive lattice is a Heyting algebra. \end{theorem}

 We recall some further background on Heyting algebras, borrowing slightly from category theory.
-Let $\KK,\LL$ be two Heyting algebras, and let $f,g:\KK\to\LL$ be two maps.
+Let $\KK,\LL$ be two Heyting algebras, and let $f,g:\KK\to\LL$ be two Heyting algebra morphisms.
 Define $\text{Eq}(f,g)=\{k\in K\mid f(k)=g(k)\}$ to be the \alert{equalizer} of $f$ and $g$.
 We have the following result.